 TSS Assurance Activities: The evaluator shall check the description of the implementation of this protocol in the TSS to ensure that the SSH server's host public key algorithms supported are specified and that they are identical to those listed for this component.
 (TD0631 applied)

-Section 6 (FCS_SSHS_EXT.1) of the ST states that the TOE implementation of SSHv2 supports the following:
+Section 6.1, Table 18 (FCS_SSHS_EXT.1) in the [ST] states that the TOE supports both public key based and password based authentication.
+The TOE implementation of SSHv2 supports the following: